GuessWhatGame/vqa/README.md

 ## Reproducing results

-To launch the experiments in the local directory, you first have to set the pyhton path:
+To launch the experiments in the local directory, you first have to set the python path:
 ```
 export PYTHONPATH=src:${PYTHONPATH}
 ```